*post contains affiliate links

 Step 3 – Add a few drops of essential oils if required.
 I like Lavender for its calming properties or Tea Tree Oil for its anti bacterial properties.

 So if you find your skin doesn’t get on with the bicarbonate of soda and you get a stinging sensation, simply reduce the amount and increase the arrowroot to compensate.
 You may have to play around with amounts to suit your personal body make up and pH levels.
+And of course, if it’s really uncomfortable, use your common sense and stop using it – we all have different skin and sometimes bicarbonate may simply not work for you.

 If you liked this recipe, you might also like: